.avif)

-From statement kitchens to wellness-inspired upgrades, these are the renovation ideas NYC homeowners are asking for in 2025.
+From statement kitchens and spa bathrooms to infrastructure upgrades and smart home systems, these are the renovation ideas NYC homeowners are prioritizing in 2026, based on what our clients are actually asking for.

 |